madprops/airc/README.md

 Using more levels would require increasing token count.

-Plus more context might involve irrelvant interactions.
+Plus more context might involve irrelevant interactions.

 We found that 1 level of context works pretty well.